IshaanGhost/desktop-companion/README.md

 - Check error log at `%AppData%\DesktopCompanion\error.log`

 ### Cat Animation Not Working
-- Ensure `Assets/cat_running_spritesheet.png` is in the same folder as the executable
+- Cat icons are generated programmatically - no external files needed
-- Check error log for sprite sheet loading errors
+- Check error log for icon generation errors
-- Verify the sprite sheet file is not corrupted
+- Verify the application has proper graphics context

 ### Performance Counters Not Working
 - Run the application as Administrator (may be required for some performance counters)